Human & Social Services (435)

 OhioMeansJobs.com

-Southern State has articulation/transfer agreements with many four-year institutions.
-Find the transfer agreements for Human & Social Services below.
+Southern State has articulation/transfer partnerships with many four-year institutions.
+Find the transfer partnerships for Human & Social Services below.

 • Lindsey Wilson College